top of page

 Korean American Captain in a military uniform stands confidently in a hospital setting, surrounded by medical professionals, embodying leadership, and dedication in healthcare.

-At 52, I am very much a Non-traditional applicant.
-Nevertheless, even though I got started later in life, having a thorough understanding of the nursing profession will enable and inspire me to make significant contributions to group discussions, fostering inclusiveness in group discussions of age-related issues in health.
-By combining this dream with my enormous respect for the US Military, I decided to apply to your program, my first choice for further study.
+Despite beginning my journey later in life, possessing a comprehensive understanding of the nursing field will empower and motivate me to significantly contribute to discussions, promoting inclusivity in conversations about age-related health issues.
+Merging this aspiration with my deep respect for the US Military, I chose to apply to your program, which is my top choice for further education.

 A soldier with a stethoscope stands confidently in a hospital with surgeons in blue scrubs and masks in the background.
 Medical setting.